strixy16/cisc867_final_project/README.md

 A draft of the report can be found here: https://www.overleaf.com/read/dbfdzkndvtpv

+Tutorial on Deep Survival Analysis that network code is based on: https://k-d-w.org/blog/2019/07/survival-analysis-for-deep-learning/

 ## File Descriptions :open_file_folder:
 * ***image_preprocessing/*** :arrow_right: contains MatLab code for preprocessing .raw and .mhd files to .bin files for use in main. preprocesMHA and createCSV are the two main files to run.
   * ***preprocessMHA.m*** :arrow_right: Function that converts .raw and .mhd to .bin files.